Hubert H. Humphrey

 Hubert Humphrey was born in Wallace, South Dakota in 1911 to a homemaker and a small-town pharmacist.
 He entered the University of Minnesota in 1929, but because of his family’s financial struggles had to leave after his freshman year.
 Instead of pursuing a college degree, he completed a two-year, pharmaceutical licensure program in just six months, and then spent from 1931 to 1937 helping his father run the family drugstore.

-At the 1948 Democratic National Convention, Humphrey delivered a stirring speech in support of civil rights that defied the aggressive pressure of President Truman’s advisors to avoid forcing the issue on the Convention floor.
+At the 1948 Democratic National Convention, Humphrey delivered a stirring speech in support of civil rights that defied the aggressive pressure of President Truman’s advisers to avoid forcing the issue on the Convention floor.
 This prompted a walkout by Southern delegates – but Humphrey’s speech persuaded the Democratic Party to adopt a pro-civil rights plank, and it contributed heavily to Harry Truman’s stunning upset victory over his Republican opponent, Thomas Dewey.
 In rallying support for Truman through that speech, Humphrey effectively demonstrated that history was on the side of Americans who embraced the concept of civil rights.
 Here are a couple of memorable quotes from that speech:

 “To those who say, my friends, to those who say, that we are rushing this issue of civil rights, I say to them we are 172 years [too] late!
 To those who say, this civil rights program is an infringement on states’ rights, I say this: the time has arrived in America for the Democratic Party to get out of the shadow of states’ rights and walk forthrightly into the bright sunshine of human rights!”